-Over the next financial year (2024-25) we will:
+Over the next financial year (2025-26) we will:

-- embed our modern slavery processes within the updated Delivery Authority Procurement Code which reflects all the procurement law changes that flow from the implementation of the Procurement Act 2023. - set the modern slavery requirements for our future strategic partners contracts. - continue to build capability and awareness of modern slavery across the organisation.
+- embed our modern slavery processes within the updated Delivery Authority Procurement Code; - review the mandatory modern slavery awareness training; - set the modern slavery requirements for our future strategic partners contracts.

 We remain conscious of the need to inform ourselves of best practice in tackling Modern Slavery.
-In furtherance of this we maintain close links with the wider Parliamentary community through regular attendance at the UK Parliament Social Sustainability and Modern Slavery Working Group.
 Our policies and processes are continuously benchmarked against latest best practice as published by the Home Office and relevant Procurement Policy Notes as published by the Cabinet Office.

-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and was approved by the board of directors of the Delivery Authority on 24 June 2024.
+This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and was approved by the board of directors of the Delivery Authority on 23 June 2025.